getyoti/yoti-python-sdk/README.md

 ## Running the Examples

-The callback URL for both example projects will be ``http://localhost:5000/yoti/auth/``
+The callback URL for both example projects will be `http://localhost:5000/yoti/auth/`

 ### With Docker

-To run the Flask or Django containers:
+To run the Flask or Django container:

 1. Clone this repository
 1. Change directory to the example project directory with